 Like a car factory

-As of now, Mossack Fonseca denies any wrongdoing and calls itself the victim of a campaign against privacy.
+So far, Mossack Fonseca has denied any wrongdoing and calls itself the victim of a campaign against privacy.

 In a hastily arranged interview, Mr Fonseca claimed that he shared no responsibility for what his clients did with their offshore holdings.
 He compared his firm to a “car factory” whose liability ends once the vehicle is sold.
 Blaming Mossack Fonseca for the unlawful behavior of its clients, he said, would be like “blaming an automaker if the car was used in a robbery”.